holidayextras/grunt-less-branding/README.md

 ### Options

-#### options.separator
+#### options.brand
 Type: `String`
 Default value: `',  '`

-A string value that is used to do something with whatever.
+A string value that is used to specify the brand to create CSS for.

-#### options.punctuation
+#### options.base
 Type: `String`
+Default value: `'src/style'`

+A string value that is used to determine where to look for LESS files.

+#### options.outputPath
+Type: `String`
-Default value: `'.'`
+Default value: `''`

-A string value that is used to do something else with whatever else.
+A string value that is used to determine where to write the processed CSS file.

 ### Usage Examples